mapbox/MapboxStatic.swift/README.md

 Be sure to [attribute your map](https://www.mapbox.com/help/attribution/) properly in your application.
 You can also [find out more](https://www.mapbox.com/about/maps/) about where Mapbox’s map data comes from.

-### Tests
+## Tests

-To run the included unit tests, you need to use [CocoaPods](http://cocoapods.org) to install the dependencies.
+To run the included unit tests, you need to use [Carthage](https://github.com/Carthage/Carthage) 0.19 or above to install the dependencies.

-1. `pod install`
+1. `carthage bootstrap`
-1. `open MapboxStatic.xcworkspace`
+1. `open MapboxStatic.xcodeproj`
-1. `Command+U` or `xcodebuild test`

-The workspace requires CocoaPods 1.2 or greater if opening inside Xcode 8.

-### More info

-This repository includes an example iOS application written in Swift, as well as Swift playgrounds for iOS and macOS.
-(Open the playgrounds inside of MapboxStatic.xcworkspace.)
-More examples are available in the [Mapbox API Documentation](https://www.mapbox.com/api-documentation/?language=Swift#static-classic).
+1. Go to Product ‣ Test.